 Adopting A Dog & Your Health

-- They help fight stress and anxiety.
+- They help fight Stress and Anxiety.
 Studies show that just having a dog around lowers stress levels, even affecting cardiovascular responses to psychological stress and hypertension.
 Dogs also have the ability to help with those recovering from addiction to substances or alcohol as well as those that have been through trauma or difficult experiences.
 The secret to their anti-anxiety powers?
 The positive feelings that pets can produce, by enhancing our ability to stay calm and react better to life stress.
 Dog owners are less likely to suffer from depression than those without pets.
 Research also shows that dogs enhance mood and help fight off depression in people who have cancer and other terminal illnesses, such as Alzheimer’s.
-In fact, studies show that Alzheimer’s patients had fewer anxious outbursts if there was a pet at home.
+In fact, Alzheimer’s patients have shown fewer anxious outbursts if there was a pet at home.
 Even criminals in prison have shown long-term positive changes in their behavior after interacting with dogs.
 Dogs can also ease loneliness and help children grow up more secure and active.
-Bottomline, they provide joy and unconditional love, bettering and elongating lifespans.
+Bottomline, they provide joy and unconditional love, bettering and elongating lifespans!

 - They prevent allergies and colds.
 You heard that right.
 Allergies in babies and young children can be reduced up to 50% by owning a dog.
 They also have lower antibody levels and fewer positive skin test reactions to allergens such as dust mites, ragweed, and grass.
 The reason?
 The stronger immune system is fortified by their exposure to pet dander.
 A strong immune system is our first line of defense to prevent colds.
 Owning a dog during infancy increases immunity for colds, ear infections, and respiratory problems.
 A University of Wisconsin-Madison study also showed that children have less of a risk of allergies and asthma by as much as 33 percent.
 The study compared the blood of babies immediately after birth and at one year.
 Infants in a home with a dog were less likely to have pet allergies, eczema, and had higher levels of immune system chemicals.